 January 11, 1899– Eva Le Gallienne

 She was born in London, the daughter of a famous English poet and a Danish journalist.
 Her parents divorced when Le Gallienne was a toddler.
-She and her mother moved to Paris, where, as a young girl, she saw Sarah Bernhardt in a play, and was taken backstage to meet the star, who, at the time, was the most famous woman in Europe.
+She and her mother moved to Paris, where, as a young girl, she saw Sarah Bernhardt act, and was taken backstage to meet the star, at the time, the most famous woman in Europe.
 Le Gallienne:

 “It made such an enormous impression on me that I thought, ‘That’s what I’d like to do’.”

-When she was 15-years-old, actor Constance Collier, a friend of the family, got her a small role in a play in London.
+When she was 15 years old, actor Constance Collier, a friend of the family, got her a small role in a play in London.
 With rave reviews and encouragement from fellow actors, Le Gallienne left wartime London and traveled to NYC in 1915.
-The first few plays to hire her were all failures.
-She spent a few years on tour and doing summer stock, before appearing in a string of Broadway hits beginning in the early 1920s.
+The first few plays to hire her were failures.
+She spent a few years on tour and doing summer stock, before appearing in a string of Broadway hits in the early 1920s.

-She acted in or directed nearly 150 live theatre productions, plus 16 films and television performances, and she made many radio appearances.
-Le Gallienne translated in to English many of the works of Henrik Ibsen and Anton Chekov.
-She wrote four books, including a good memoir, With A Quiet Heart (1953), a biography of gay actor Eleanora Duse, plus numerous articles for magazines.
-She made the cover of Time Magazine in 1929.
-An especially gifted and dynamic actor who loved her craft, Le Gallienne was one of the most successful and popular figures in American Theatre for six decades.
+She had acted in or directed nearly 150 live theatre productions, plus 16 film & television performances, and made many of radio appearances.
+Le Gallienne translated many of the works of Henrik Ibsen and Anton Chekov.
+She wrote 4 books, including a good memoir With A Quiet Heart (1953), a biography of gay actor Eleanora Duse, plus numerous articles for magazines.
+She made the cover of Time magazine in 1929.
+An especially gifted & dynamic actor who loved her craft, Le Gallienne was one of the most successful and popular figures in American Theatre for 6 decades.

-Although Le Gallienne had many lovers, she was never totally comfortable with her lesbianism and she briefly considered one of those special sham marriages to fellow actor Basil Rathbone, who had performed as a swell beard for her at parties and opening nights.
+Although Le Gallienne had many lovers, she was never totally comfortable with her lesbianism and she briefly considered one of those special sham marriages to fellow actor Basil Rathbone, who had performed as a swell beard.

 The theatre operated without government subsidy, but Le Gallienne had financial support from one of her many lovers, Alice DeLamar, a wealthy Colorado goldmine heiress.
 In 1928 she earned great success with her performance in Ibsen’s Hedda Gabler.
 Out of dough, The Civic Rep disbanded at the height of the Depression in 1935.
 Le Gallienne continued performing until the end of her life, but after the closure of the Civic Repertory Theater, she mostly lived quietly in the country with her partner of 50 years, actor Marion Evensen.

-In the late 1950s, she had a success as Queen Elizabeth I in Friedrich Schiller’s play in verse Mary Stewart on Broadway, and she also appeared in several television specials, even winning an Emmy Award in 1976 for a televised version of The Royal Family.
-In 1964, she won a Tony Award as director for her production of her translation of Chekhov’s The Seagull.
+In the late 1950s, she had a success as Queen Elizabeth 1 in the play in verse Mary Stewart on Broadway & also appeared in several TV specials, even winning an Emmy Award in 1976 for a televised version of The Royal Family.
+In 1964, she won a Tony Award as director for her production of Chekhov’s The Seagull.

 She gave a brave and funny performance in an episode of St. Elsewhere (1984), along with Brenda Vaccaro and Blythe Danner as a trio of women sharing a hospital room.

-Le Gallienne, at 80 years old, gave an especially brilliant performance opposite Ellen Burstyn in Daniel Petrie’s film Resurrection (1980), earning her an Academy Award nomination for Best Supporting Actress, at the time, the oldest person ever to be nominated in that category (she was bested by Jessica Tandy for Fried Green Tomatoes in 1991, Gloria Stewart still holds the record, nominated for Titanic (1997) at 87-years-old, the oldest in any category, a record that still stands).
+Le Gallienne, at 80 years old, gave an especially brilliant performance opposite Ellen Burstyn in Daniel Petrie‘s film Resurrection (1980), earning her an Academy Award nomination for Best Supporting Actress, at the time, the oldest person ever to be nominated in that category.